 Total expenses: $8,100/month

-In the interest of full disclosure, please note that our both my income and expenses vary a fair amount from one month to the next.
+In the interest of full disclosure, please note that both my income and expenses vary a fair amount from one month to the next.

 Schedule and Time Allocation

 I currently work about 20 hours/week in order to generate that roughly $20K monthly profit.
 How?
 What am I spending my time on?
 Here’s a breakdown of what I do each month: